Skip to content

 Add a section to the document

-The key purpose of a section is to allow you to mix one-column and two-column layouts within a single math worksheet.
+The key purpose of a section is to provide a way to mix one-column and two-column layouts within a single math worksheet.

 For example, you may want all exercise sets to be in two columns across a page, but titles, lines and text blocks in single columns across the page.
 By using the various types of sections, this can be accomplished easily.